 Re: Slender Syndrome [A Slenderman/Silent Hill RP] (RP)

-Location: Inside a hardware store
+Location: Uncertain, near a grocery store

 Affected Rpers: none planned, but feel free to add on.

 As I approached closer to the sound, the shuffling began to slow little by little.
 While I still couldn't see just what was causing it, it seemed to be coming from a midsize alley wedged between two buildings ahead and to the right.
 Whoever or whatever it was, they either hadn't heard me or simply did not care.
 Again, I opened my mouth to call out to them- and was immediately silenced by a cough as I tried not to vomit.
 Whatever was coming from there smelled like something long rotten or someone very sick.
 Was this place closed to quarantine?
 I wondered, starting to worry about my sudden decision to find this place.
 It would explain why I had yet to see anyone, but there had to have been a news story on a sickness like this hitting a town.
 Holding my breath to avoid that awful smell again, I peeked around the corner at whatever was lying ahead.